zShi1026/zShi1026.github.io/_pages/teaching.md

 </div>

-I will be a Teaching Assistant in the **Department of Geography at Texas A&M** in the upcoming 2025-2026 academic year.
-Courses that I assist are listed here:
+I will be a Teaching Assistant in the **Department of Geography at Texas A&M** in the upcoming 2025–2026 academic year.
+The courses I will assist with are listed here:

 |                                 Course Title                                            |                    Course Instructor                   |